Genius. Visionary. Madman.

 Blending historical fact with speculative imagination, Lisa Mason explores the secrets of the Inventor’s inner life and his obsession with Goethe’s Faust set against the backdrop of sweeping technological changes at the turn of the twentieth century that have forever changed the world.

-After a year of intensive research and writing, Mason got the Screenplay read by the producer of “Aliens,” “The Abyss,” and “The Hulk.”
+After a year of intensive research and writing, I got the Screenplay read by the producer of “Aliens,” “The Abyss,” and “The Hulk.”
 The project is still circulating, and Bast Books published it as an ebook.

 A list of Sources follows the Screenplay.

 Tesla, A Worthy of His Time, A Screenplay is on US Kindle, Canada Kindle, UK Kindle, BarnesandNoble, Apple, Kobo, and Smashwords.

 Tesla, A Worthy of His Time, A Screenplay is also on Amazon.com in Australia, France, Germany, Italy, Spain, Brazil, Japan, India, Mexico, and Netherlands.

 All rights to Tesla, A Worthy of His Time are owned by Lisa Mason.
 Rights available: U.S. and foreign print rights, audio rights, dramatic and film rights, book club rights, graphic novel rights, and merchandising rights.
 Please go to the Media Room for inquiries.

 If you enjoy a work, please “Like” it, add five stars, write a review on the site where you acquired it, blog it, Tweet it, post it, and share the word with your family and friends.